dambrisco/gcp-terraform/README.md

     $EDITOR terraform.tfvars
     ```

+## STEP 1: Booting the machines in the cluster.

-2. Plan terraform and inspect the changes.
+1. Plan terraform and inspect the changes.
     > Note: If you use atlas skip this step and see the 'Atlas setup' section
       below.